bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 3: 00:48:15

-Yeah, so that's another interesting one to discuss And one that I didn't think of until after we did the podcast, I think probably pretty brief, pretty shortly after that, but essentially minutes after, not quite that fast, I think, but, essentially, you know, in the discussions, silent payments are very privacy focused, but there are scenarios where you actually want less privacy.
+Yeah, so that's another interesting one to discuss.
+And one that I didn't think of until after we did the podcast, I think probably pretty brief, pretty shortly after that, but essentially minutes after, not quite that fast, I think, but, essentially, you know, in the discussions, silent payments are very privacy focused, but there are scenarios where you actually want less privacy.
 And so with silent payments, you actually have a case where whenever when somebody sends you money repeatedly, you don't know the same person was sending you money multiple times.
 And that is a feature, right?
 You as the sender, you might not want the recipient even to know that you're sending repeated payments to them.
-And that also helps in the case where the recipients maybe, you know, they go to jail or they have to reveal to the government certain amounts of data.
+And that also helps in the case where the recipients maybe, they go to jail or they have to reveal to the government certain amounts of data.
 And now the government knows that you sent them multiple payments or something like that.

 Speaker 2: 00:49:16